ilbic/devops-labs/aws-terraform-provision/README.md

 - Firewall rules behave as expected.
 - Security updates are configured.
 - The server can be destroyed and completely recreated from code.

+#### Nice-to-haves

+- Automatically configure my [existing CI pipeline](https://github.com/ilbic/devops-labs/tree/main/blue-green) to be in place on the new infrastructure, rather than manually pulling a container.